torchbox/torchbox.com/docs/infrastructure.md

 fab pull-production-data
 ```

+??? tip

+    Running the `pull-<staging|production>-data` command downloads the latest [database backup from Heroku Postgres](https://devcenter.heroku.com/articles/heroku-postgres-backups#downloading-your-backups) and saves it in the `database_dumps` directory in the project root.

 To get images for a build, the following commands will fetch original images only, with no documents, leaving your local build to create image renditions when needed:

 ```sh